 For over 28 years, Daryll and Kay Jacobson owned the Wisdom River Gallery in Wisdom, Montana, until a fire destroyed the business on May 31st, 2010.
 This was the website for the the Wisdom River Gallery prior to 2010.

 If you want to see what Daryll and Kay Jacobson are up to let us state that they are pleased to announce their newest endeavor, The Silver Mine.
 Although the new business has yet to have a permanent home, a 100 year old house has been moved log by log to Wisdom, Montana and now sits on the former site of the Wisdom River Gallery.
-We learned that this was also the site of the Clean Times soap factory, built during the silver and then the gold rush to supply miners and frontier establishments with dish soap, grease cutters, and other cleaning supplies.
+We learned that this was also the site of the Clean Times soap factory, built during the silver and then the gold rush to supply miners and frontier establishments with a selection of janitorial supplies, grease cutters, and other cleaning supplies.
 During its heyday Clean Times manufactured 5 tons of soap per week and distributed it's products as far west as California and as far East at New York City.
 The business was moved to make better use of rail distribution, but there are still old timers who remember the dishsoap their mothers' used - Clean Times.
 A lot of the history of our world comes wrapped around the mundane, but delivers us into the future with a respect for the past.
 So it was with the land under and around this establishment which introduced dish soap into modern life.
 Silver and soap are inextricably connected here.

 Meanwhile, the Crossing Bar & Grill @ Fetty's in Wisdom, Montana, is pleased to feature prints, vintage lamps and photo shades from the Silver Mine.
 The Montana Lodge also has many of the Silver Mine's western prints and furnishings, styled by Kay Jacobson.
 For more information please contact Kay by email firstname.lastname@example.org or telephone 406.689.3188.